 And while I enjoyed learning in those churches, worship and service began to feel empty.
 Doesn’t this church realize it stands on the shoulders of all who have gone before?
 Doesn’t anyone care about the church’s rich history and tradition?

-Therefore, in order to understand today and plan for tomorrow, we have to understand yesterday.
+In order to understand today and plan for tomorrow, we have to understand yesterday.
 Part of yesterday for the church, is her traditions that have been passed on from generation to generation.

 Since today is Ash Wednesday, I wanted to share some of my morning reflection time with you.
 I hope you spend some time thinking and praying too.